espadrine/succinct-cybernetics/misc/cryptography.md

 128-, 192-, 256-bit keys (with 10, 12, or 14 rounds).
 It was rebaptized AES when
 it won.

+### Block modes

+Block modes convert a block cipher into a stream cipher by breaking the plaintext into blocks and encrypting each block with the cipher and a parameter that depends on the processing of previous blocks.

+The lack of use of that parameter, eg. by encrypting each block individually (*ECB* mode), falls to shifted plaintext analysis: identical plaintext blocks will have identical ciphertext blocks.

+**CBC** (Cipher Block Chaining) for instance XORs each block of plaintext with the ciphertext of the previous block.
+Diffie and Hellman also designed **CTR** (Counter) mode, which XORs the plaintext with an encrypted **nonce** (a unique input) that is incremented for every block.

+    Parameters: key, nonce, plaintext.
+    ciphertext block 1 = encrypt(nonce + 0, key) XOR (plaintext block 1)
+    ciphertext block 2 = encrypt(nonce + 1, key) XOR (plaintext block 2)
+    etc.

 ## Asymmetrical cryptography

 Cipher that defines three functions `public, private = keys(random)`,